tishafok/Senior_design_Fermi/README.md

-Inception V2 Object Detection model training with TensorFlow file content:
+Training Inception SSD V2 Object Detection model with TensorFlow 1.14 on custom "nuts" and "bolts" images dataset generated from CAD Rendering for Fermilab.

+Achieved 0.857 mAP, 0.699 mAR

+File content:

 - Dragon Job Sub File used to submit model training job to Dragon supercomputer via Moab/Torque job scheduler
 - Fermi Detection script used to deploy trained model to detect the target objects and locate them in 3D coordinate space